TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 ---
-layout: post
 title: "Identifying Microsoft Teams Storage Usage with Python and Graph API"
-date: YYYY-MM-DD HH:MM:SS -0000 # Adjust to your date
-categories: python microsoft-graph teams admin
+date: 2024-07-10 12:00:00 -0400
+categories: [Development, Administration]
+tags: [python, microsoft-graph, teams, admin]
 ---

-I usually have a hard time learning something when the information is completely abstarct, but many times I have had to help identify who is over consuming resources.
-Also I am going to use synchronous and Async code in the same script.
-I am going to use the Microsoft Graph API to get a list of all the teams in my organization and then get the storage usage for each team.
-So hopefully someone will find this useful too.
+I usually have a hard time learning something when the information is completely abstract I much prefer a practical application, but many times I have had to help identify who is over consuming resources.
+But I don't want to expose the internal workings of any of my clients.
+In this case we are going to use the example of a school.
+We are  going to compare synchronous and async code in the Microsoft Graph API to get a list of all the teams in my organization and then get the storage usage for each team.

 ## Prerequisites